🔗========> 47 Roster Pages as of Nov 2025 - Alphabetical by Surname <========🔗

 - entered service 10 Dec 1929 from Rt.
 1, Silver City; next of kin cousin, Mr. Eurel Anderson, Silver City, IA; body not recovered; memorialized Walls of the Missing, Manila American Cem., Luzon, Philippines; cenotaph Silver City Cem., Mills Co.

-- Destroyer USS Peary (DD-226); KIA 19 Feb 1942 Darwin, Australia; Peary sunk by Japanese air attack, 93 died, 49 survived.
+- destroyer USS Peary (DD-226); KIA 19 Feb 1942 Darwin, Australia; Peary sunk by Japanese air attack, 93 died, 49 survived.

 † Sturd, Clarence Vincent, SN 37-112-253, US Army, Harvey Co., KS.